Thomas Ralph Merton: Art collection

 "'Signal to noise ratio' is a term often used in physics.
 In fact it applies to everything we try to understand and measure, from the precision with which the deflection of a galvanometer can be read to the amount we can grasp of a conversation at a cocktail party, where the signal is what someone is saying to us and the noise is the integrated chatter of the other guests.
 It applies also to the fine arts.
-In what is perhaps one the greatest of all works of art, Michelangelo's Pietà in St. Peter's, it is nearly all signal and no noise, while in the work of the action painters it is all noise and no signal.
+In what is perhaps one of the greatest of all works of art, Michelangelo's Pietà in St. Peter's, it is nearly all signal and no noise, while in the work of the action painters it is all noise and no signal.
 There is nothing new in the products of the action painters.
 Leonardo da Vinci in his notes says that 'if you look at any walls spotted with various stains or with a mixture of different kinds of stones, if you are about to invent some scene you will be able to see in it a resemblance to different landscapes adorned with mountains etc., etc., and an infinite number of things which you can reduce into separate and well-conceived forms.'"

 "In these days of 'Do-it-yourself' we are expected to 'reduce into separate and well-conceived forms' ourselves.
 Some of us prefer to have it done for us by a great artist."

 His collection showed that Sir Thomas could fairly be stated to have admired great artists.
 But his desire for possession was not unlimited:

 "Pictures are like women.
 There are quite a number of them which one can admire without wanting to live with them."